ainsleybc/airport-challenge-js/README.md

 ```
 open SpecRunner.html
 ```
-You can then use the browser javascript console along with the example found [here](https://github.com/ainsleybc/airport_challenge).
+You can then use the browser javascript console along with the example usage found [here](https://github.com/ainsleybc/airport_challenge).